Applications open for Culture Recovery Fund for Heritage

 One of English Heritage's most ambitious restoration projects in the East of England is now complete with the conservation of the impressive medieval gatehouse at Pentney Priory in Norfolk.
 The imposing, three story, 14th century gatehouse is the only surviving monastic building from the once powerful and prestigious priory.
 Thanks to funding and expert advice from English Heritage its future is now secure.

-The Phoenix caisson, a rare and poignant reminder of the Mulberry 'floating' Harbour which played a major role in the success of the D-Day landings in June 1944, has been scheduled by the Department for Culture, Media and Sport on the advice of English Heritage.
-It has been added to the National Heritage List for England as an Ancient Scheduled Monument.
+A rare and poignant reminder of the Mulberry 'floating' Harbour which played a major role in the success of the D-Day landings in June 1944.

 Grade II listed Chorley Flying Railway Arches saved from demolition in a collaboration between English Heritage and Network Rail.